 Exodus Wallet: If you’re looking for a slick desktop client then the Exodus wallet could be the one.
 There’s also a mobile version, but we like the desktop version best.

-There are plenty of exchanges out there if you’re looking to buy TRON.
+There are plenty of exchanges out there if you’re looking to buy TRON (TRX).
 Here are some of the more popular options:

-Binance: This is usually the first port of call for us when we’re in the market for cryptocurrencies and it’s as good a place as any to grab some TRON.
+Binance: This is usually the first port of call for us when we’re in the market for cryptocurrencies and it’s as good a place as any to buy TRX.

 Step 3.
 Withdraw your TRON